 Each company sets its own criteria for acceptance.
 Some insurance companies are very strict and will only accept people who are in great health.
 Other carriers are more lenient when it comes to providing immediate coverage.

-The best options for those receiving dialysis will differ from the best options for someone with another medical concern.
+The best options for those receiving dialysis will differ from those with another medical concern.
 Recommended life insurance for CKD patients is different depending on the treatment you are receiving.

-Since kidney disease is almost always a precursor to needing dialysis treatment, this also needs to be considered.
+Since kidney disease is almost always a precursor to dialysis treatment, this also needs to be considered.
 The reason for receiving kidney dialysis is just as important as the diagnosis itself.
-For example, if diabetes plays into the reason you are getting dialysis treatment, this could also affect acceptance.
+For example, if diabetes plays into why you are getting dialysis treatment, this could also affect acceptance.
 Life insurance companies will ask about the following kidney problems.

 - Chronic Kidney Disease (CKD)